projectcontour/contour/docs/deploy-options.md

 ### Recommended installation details

-The recommended installation of Contour has Contour running in a Deployment and Envoy in a Daemonset with TLS securing the gRPC communication between them.
+The recommended installation of Contour is Contour running in a Deployment and Envoy in a Daemonset with TLS securing the gRPC communication between them.
 The [`contour` example](../examples/contour/README.md) will install this for you.
 A Service of `type: LoadBalancer` is also set up to forward to the Envoy instances.

 The details of the installation are documented in [`contour`'s README.md](../examples/contour/README.md)

-If you wish to use Host Networking - please see the [appropriate section](#host-networking) for the details.
+If you wish to use Host Networking please see the [appropriate section](#host-networking) for the details.

 ### Development installation details